cathybgyz/zimenglyu/_posts/2018-11-27-tflite-android-ndk-eng.markdown

 )
 ~~~

-Now we can build the libtensorflowlite.so file by running the following command in the tensorflow root folder:
+Now we can build the libtensorflowlite.so file by running the following command from the root directory of the Tensorflow repository:

 ~~~
 bazel build //tensorflow/lite:libtensorflowLite.so --crosstool_top=//external:android/crosstool --cpu=armeabi-v8a --host_crosstool_top=@bazel_tools//tools/cpp:toolchain --cxxopt="-std=c++11"
 ~~~

-When I ran this command, I encountered an error message:
+When I ran this command, I encountered the following warning:

 ~~~
 WARNING: Duplicate rc file: /Users/xxxx/Documents/GitHub/tensorflow/tools/bazel.rc is read multiple times, most recently imported from /Users/zimenglyu/Documents/GitHub/tensorflow/.bazelrc
 ~~~

-If you meet the same error, make sure you don't have multiple .bazelrc files.
-I found one in my root Tensorflow git directory.
+If you get the same warning make sure you don't have multiple `.bazelrc` files (may be hidden).
+I found one in the root directory of my local Tensorflow repo.
 Removing it cleared this warning and allowed me to continue compiling the tflite library.

-After successfully run the bazel command, you can find libtensorflowlite.so in `bazel-out/arm64-v8a-opt/bin/tensorflow/lite/` folder.
+After successfully running the bazel command, you can find `libtensorflowlite.so` in `bazel-out/arm64-v8a-opt/bin/tensorflow/lite/` folder.
+The folder is aliased in the root directory of your Tensorflow repository.

-Edit the CMakeLists.txt in your Android Studio and add the following:
+Next, we'll edit the CMakeLists.txt in your Android Studio and add the following:

 ~~~
 set(pathToTensorflowLite /Users/xxxx/Documents/cpplibs/libraries/tensorflow-lite/distribution)